OFF PAC is the political action committee of the Oregon Firearms Federation.

 Your contributions to OFFPAC qualify for a credit on your Oregon State income tax.

 Contributions of up to $50.00 for an individual and $100.00 for a married couple can be taken right off any money you owe the state of Oregon at tax time.

 That means money that would have gone to the government can go to OFFPAC and its efforts to keep freedom haters out of office.
 In other words, your contribution could cost you NOTHING.

 Oregon’s tax credit for PAC’s is a great deal, but many are confused about the rules.
 Below we’ve listed some facts about PAC’s you should know.

 If your contribution is more than $100.00 we are required to request the name and location of your employer, and your occupation.
 Please note, your donation has to exceed $100.00 per year for us to need this info.
-A specific occupation is required, such as Medical Doctor.
+A specific occupation is required, such as medical doctor or rancher.
 “Businessman” is not accepted.
 Please note that in the past we only needed an occupation OR an employer’s address.
 Now we need both, but ONLY if your donation is greater than $100.00.
+If you are self employed we still need your occupation but not an employer’s address.
+You may also simply list “not employed.”

 You may contribute as much as you like, however, the tax credit limit is $50.00 for an individual and $100.00 for a married couple per year.
 We do not need any information on your spouse.

 The person who signs the check or owns the credit card is considered the contributor, unless you indicate otherwise.
 So, the information about name and occupation needs to be from the “giver.”